 In 2012, Anny began to take over operations with a clear vision of excellence and traceability and aimed to improve the quality of Loma La Gloria by controlling every step in the growing process.
 She set out to clearly demarcate every part of the farm by microlots and varietals, restarted operations at the dry mill, and began experimenting with various processing methods.
 The amount of effort this took cannot be properly put into words and also included training everyone involved in the farm from the pickers, to the patio workers, to her managers how to focus on quality processes in every step from planting to harvesting.

-We’ve developed quite the relationship with Anny Ruth, to the point that Jason was a guest at her wedding two years ago!
+We’ve developed quite the relationship with Anny Ruth, to the point that Jason was a guest at her wedding three years ago!

 #2019 AND 2020 GOLDEN BEAN AWARD WINNER